SSCT-Lab/NLPLego/README.md

     python3.6 (The compression model requires python 3.6, if you change to another model, you can switch to a higher version of python.)

-    CUDA10.0 (The compression model requires this version)
+    CUDA10.0 (The compression model requires this version, if you change to another model, you can switch to a higher version)

-    cuDNN7.6 (The compression model requires this version)
+    cuDNN7.6 (The compression model requires this version, if you change to another model, you can switch to a higher version)

     nltk with the resource 'stopwords', 'wordnet', 'omw-1.4' and 'averaged_perceptron_tagger'